nickolashkraus/ouroboros/README.md

 Serverless: Uploading service ouroboros.zip file to S3 (11.35 KB)...
 ```

-3. Any IAM Roles, Functions, Events and Resources are added to the AWS CloudFormation template and updates the CloudFormation stack:
+3. Any IAM Roles, Functions, Events and Resources are added to the AWS CloudFormation template and the CloudFormation stack is updated:

 ```bash
 Serverless: Validating template...